First Officer

 Physical Demands and Work Environment

-The First Officer will perform duties inside and outside the cockpit across a wide variety of meteorological conditions, including extreme heat and cold.
-Essential physical requirements include the ability to walk up or down stairs, work in confined spaces for extended periods, and lift up to 60 lbs.
-Reasonable accommodations may be made to enable individuals with disabilities to perform these essential functions.
+The First Officer must be capable of performing duties both inside and outside the cockpit across a wide range of meteorological conditions, including extreme cold and heat.
+Essential physical requirements include the ability to walk up or down stairs, work in confined areas for extended periods, and lift up to 60 lbs.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 Accommodations

-Individuals requiring a reasonable accommodation for the online application process due to a disability may request assistance by calling 734-544-7010.
+Individuals requiring a reasonable accommodation for the online application process due to a disability may contact the office at (734) 544-7010.
 Please provide contact information and details regarding the position of interest.
-Only inquiries related to disability-based application assistance will be processed through this line.
+Note that this number is strictly for inquiries regarding disability-related application assistance.